wewireafrica/fullstack-test-24/README.md

    - GET /exchange-rates - Current exchange rates for supported currencies
    - POST /convert - Perform a currency conversion
    - GET /user/transactions - Retrieve user's conversion history ( Users can only convert when they login )
-3. Integrate with an external API (e.g., Open Exchange Rates) to fetch real-time exchange rate data.
+3. You are permitted to integrate with an external API (e.g., Open Exchange Rates) to fetch exchange rate data.
 4. Use PostgreSQL for storing user data and transaction history.
 5. Implement measures to prevent replay attacks.
 6. Write functional tests for key functionalities.